dCache/dcache-book2/cookbook-pool.md

 Checksums
 =========

-In DCACHE the storage of a checksum is part of a successful transfer.
+In dCache the storage of a checksum is part of a successful transfer.

--   For an incoming transfer a checksum can be sent by the client (Client Checksum, it can be calculated during the transfer (Transfer Checksum) or it can be calculated on the server after the file has been written to disk (Server File Checksum).
+-   For an incoming transfer a checksum can be sent by the client (*Client Checksum*, it can be calculated during the transfer (*Transfer Checksum*) or it can be calculated on the server after the file has been written to disk (*Server File Checksum*).

 -   For a pool to pool transfer a Transfer Checksum or a Server File Checksum can be calculated.

 -   For data that is flushed to or restored from tape a checksum can be calculated before flushed to tape or after restored from tape, respectively.

 Client Checksum

 The client calculates the checksum before or while the data is sent to DCACHE.
 The checksum value, depending on when it has been calculated, may be sent together with the open request to the door and stored into CHIMERA before the data transfer begins or it may be sent with the close operation after the data has been transferred.

-The DCAP protocol provides both methods, but the DCAP clients use the latter by default.
+The `dCap` protocol provides both methods, but the `dCap` clients use the latter by default.

-The FTP protocol does not provide a mechanism to send a checksum.
-Nevertheless, some FTP clients can (mis-)use the “`site`” command to send the checksum prior to the actual data transfer.
+The `FTP` protocol does not provide a mechanism to send a checksum.
+Nevertheless, some `FTP` clients can (mis-)use the “`site`” command to send the checksum prior to the actual data transfer.

 Transfer Checksum

 While data is coming in, the server data mover may calculate the checksum on the fly.

 Server File Checksum

 After all the file data has been received by the DCACHE server and the file has been fully written to disk, the server may calculate the checksum, based on the disk file.

 The default configuration is that a checksum is calculated on write, i.e. a Server File Checksum.